Ckrvxr/MihomoRules/README.md

 # MihomoRules

-MihomoRules is a rule library designed for [Mihomo](https://github.com/MetaCubeX/mihomo)(Clash Meta), providing AD-Blocking, Privacy Protection, and AntiAntiFraud features.
+MihomoRules is a personal rule library designed for [Mihomo](https://github.com/MetaCubeX/mihomo)(Clash Meta), providing AD-Blocking, Privacy Protection, and AntiAntiFraud features.

 These override scripts all uniformly have the following rules: